What is Social Enterprise?

 Social Enterprise Alliance suggests the following basic working definition:

-Organizations that address a basic unmet need or solve a social problem through a market-driven approach.
+Organizations that address a basic unmet need or solve a social or environmental problem through a market-driven approach.

 Social enterprise is not a silver bullet, but it is a promising approach to fulfilling unmet needs and fostering genuinely “triple-bottom-line” organizations – those simultaneously seeking profits, social impact, and environmental sustainability.
 It’s certainly not the only solution, but it is most definitely a solution.